 As opportunity offers, the University presents public lectures of general and of special or scholarly interest by qualified persons.
 These lectures are intended to supplement and stimulate the work of all departments of the University.
-In addition, the Speakers' Bureau of University Extension provides clubs and organizations with speakers from the University faculty.

-The musical program of the University includes many special events.
-Every year three young artists, chosen by competitive audition in the Young Artists Contest, are presented as a special feature of the Concert Series of the Committee on Fine Arts Productions.
-The Department of Music offers Tuesday Noon Recitals and Friday Noon Organ Recitals weekly throughout the year.
+The musical program of the University includes many special events as well as the annual Concert Series and other specially announced musical events.
+Every year three young artists, chosen by competitive audition in the Young Artists Contest, are presented as a special feature of the Concert Series.
+Tuesday Noon Recitals and Friday Noon Organ Recitals are presented weekly throughout the year.
 The Tuesday Recitals feature the A Cappella Choir, the Madrigal Singers, the Glee Clubs, the University Band, the University Symphony Orchestra, opera workshop, individual student artists, and members of the music faculty.
 All of these events are open to the public.

 The Art Galleries, in the Art Building, contain a permanent collection of older masters, and present a series of significant temporary exhibitions many of which are circulated nationally.
 All aspects of art are covered in this program-painting, sculpture, architecture, industrial design and the crafts.
-The Galleries are open from 12:30 to 5 p.m.
-Mondays through Fridays and from 2 to 5 p.m.
+The Galleries are open from 11 a.m. to 5 p.m.
+Tuesdays through Saturdays and from 2 to 5 p.m.
 Sundays.